AIA Congressional Charter

 AIA Annual Report

-The AIA Annual Report reviews the organization’s performance and effectiveness and outlines plans for future actions in pursuit of fulfilling the AIA’s mission.
+The AIA Annual Report reviews the organization’s performance and effectiveness during the fiscal year (July-June) in pursuit of fulfilling the AIA’s mission.

 AIA Vision Statement